K. M. Arif: War appointments and in East Pakistan

 In 1965, Arif, as a Major, served in the armoured corps along with then-Lieutenant Colonel Zia-ul-Haq and participated in the second war with India over the disputed Kashmir.
 Arif commanded an American M48 tank Squadron against the Indian Army.

 After the war, he was sent back to the military intelligence and stationed in East Pakistan (in the East Pakistan Rifles).

 Promoted to Lieutenant Colonel in 1967, he greatly aided towards troop redeployment of the Eastern Command in formulating a battle plan, codename: "Operation X-Sunderbans-1."
 The deployment, however, was non combative and it was only designed to form the basis for the operational combat plan.

+Lieutenant Colonel Arif commanded the Punjab Cavalry from 7 January 1968 to 6 January 1969.

-In 1969, he was posted in Dhaka as a martial law officer under the Government of East Pakistan led by Governor Vice Admiral Syed Mohammad Ahsan in 1969.
+In 1969, he was posted in Dhaka as a martial law officer under the Government of East Pakistan led by Governor Vice Admiral S. M. Ahsan in 1969.
 During this stint, Arif reportedly relied a secretive message in his complied report in regards to the situation in East that ultimately warned off the consequences of the civil war.

 In March 1971, he was promoted to full Colonel and witnessed the meeting with President Yahya Khan who decided the launch of the military operations against the rebels in the East should take place.
 Arif took over the situation himself to control the law and order.

 About this meeting, Arif described the meeting as: President Yahya took matters in his hands, thus good bye to civil bureaucracy.
 In East, he fought and led an Infantry Battalion to fight the approaching Indian Army, and was captured by the Indian Army units who held him as war prisoner after the instrument of surrender was signed between Lieutenant General A.A.K.
 Niazi and Lieutenant General Jagjit Singh Aurora, GOC-in-C of Eastern Command of Indian military in 1971.